lcy-hugepanda/ROC4ML/README.md

 * [Seaborn] https://github.com/mwaskom/seaborn

 ### Usage
+* Step 1: Prepare data (scores produced by machine learning models, and the label of dataset.
+I place a demo in data_score and data_label.)
-* Step 1: Edit ROC4ML_config.py
+* Step 2: Edit ROC4ML_config.py
-* Step 2: Run plot_roc_all.py
+* Step 3: Run plot_roc_all.py
-* Step 3: Export the figure using the build-in GUI of matplotlib
+* Step 4: Export the figure using the build-in GUI of matplotlib